joe-antognini/joe-antognini.github.io/_posts/2015-02-16-accelerating-universe.md

 Lastly, one might expect that if high-redshift SNe Ia were intrinsically different from local SNe Ia, this would manifest itself in their spectra.
-But after comparing the spectra of the high-redshift SNe Ia to local SNe Ia they don't see any obvious differences.
+But after comparing the spectra of the high-redshift SNe Ia to local SNe Ia the authors don't see any obvious differences.
 Taken together, these results seem to imply that high-redshift SNe Ia are not extremely different from local SNe Ia.

 ### Extinction